brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

      srv-zx1hd  creating  nano  gb1-b  2011-03-15  img-4gqhs             my first server
     -------------------------------------------------------------------------------------

-Note that the new server has been given the identifier srv-zx1hd.
+Note that the new server has been given the identifier `srv-zx1hd`.

-If you wait a few moments and show the details of the new server, it should have changed from status creating to status active, which means it's booted:
+If you wait a few moments and show the details of the new server, it should have changed status from `creating` to `active`, which means it's booted:

     $ brightbox-servers show srv-zx1hd
                  id: srv-zx1hd